-While beginning back in 1962, it wasn't until over three decades later that the NOJHL appointed their first-ever commissioner.
+While beginning back in 1962, it wasn't until 26 years later that the NOJHL appointed their first-ever commissioner.

-That honour went to CJHL Life Member and former Hockey Canada board chair Joe Drago, who served as the league's first commissioner, a position he held for 12 seasons, beginning in 1994.
+That honour went to CJHL Life Member and former Hockey Canada board chair Joe Drago, who served as the league's initial commissioner, a position he held for 13 seasons, beginning in 1988.

 The NOJHL then brought on board Robert Mazzuca as league commissioner to the position he still holds today.